thomas1242/Tiger-Zone/README.md

-If you use GUI instead of terminal
+If you want to use GUI instead of terminal

 http://www.sfml-dev.org/tutorials/2.4/